-The ADA protects individuals with a disability.
-A disability includes “a physical or mental impairment that substantially limits one or more of the major life activities,” “a record of such an impairment,” or “being regarded as having such an impairment.”1 A major life activity includes caring for oneself, breathing, learning, and working.2 Not everything that restricts a person’s major life activities is an impairment.3 Examples of this include obesity (unless there is a physiological disorder), hepatitis A, and side effects from certain drugs.
+Under the ADA a disability includes “a physical or mental impairment that substantially limits one or more of the major life activities,” “a record of such an impairment,” or “being regarded as having such an impairment.”1 A major life activity includes caring for oneself, breathing, learning, and working.2 Not everything that restricts a person’s major life activities is an impairment.3 Examples of this include obesity (unless there is a physiological disorder), hepatitis A, and side effects from certain drugs.
 The definition of what constitutes an impairment or disability is, however, subject to expansion based on federal and state legislative changes and rulings by appellate courts and administrative law judges.

 A similar provision is the Department of Health and Human Services (HHS) Revised Guidance Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons.
 The policy is a guide, not a regulation.
 The purpose behind the guide is to provide limited English proficient (LEP) persons with meaningful opportunity to participate in HHS-funded programs by requiring recipients of federal financial assistance from HHS to take reasonable steps to ensure LEP persons have access to such services.
 (Recipients of HHS assistance do not include providers who only receive Medicare Part B payments.)4

-The following questions and answers can assist physicians in complying with the ADA.
+The following questions and answers can assist physicians in complying with additional ADA requirements and LEP guidelines.

 Yes, but only for appropriate reasons.
 Dissolving the physician-patient relationship due to the patient’s disability is prohibited.
 You are, however, allowed to end a patient relationship for reasons other than the disability.
 Examples include failure to pay the bill, repeated and/or chronic nonadherence to the physician-ordered treatment modalities, and disruptive behavior unrelated to the disability.
 For additional information, see our article “Terminating Patient Relationships.”